gather-data/gather-public/content/docs/faq.md

 **How do I get started?**

 All you have to do is just sign up.
 You will get a free 14 day trial just by creating a new account.
-If you need any help, chat with us \[Link to Drift] or email us at sales@gatherdata.co.
+If you need any help, chat with us or email us at support@gatherdata.co.

 **Do developers need to be involved?**